jgeraerts/imageresizer/README.md

 The configuration file has 2 global keys. `:http` specifies the port the server will be listening on.
 The `:vhosts` key is an vector containing all the virtual hosts of the server.
 Every virtual host definition is in the format `[alias1 alias2 alias3] (resizer <resizerconfiguration>`.

 The resizer is configured with a `:secret` which is used to validate the checksum.
-Then a resizer needs a `:source` and a `:cache`.
+Then a resizer needs a `:source` `:watermarks` `:cache`.
 A `:source` is used as a source of images that need to be resized.
+The `:watermarks` option is given a source to the location of the watermarks.
 A `:cache` in its turn is used to write the resized images to.
 When a request for a resized images is found in the cache, the cached result is returned.

 Currently there are 3 types of sources and 2 types of caches.
+The sources can both be used for the `:source` and `:watermarks` option.

 ## File source